Here you will learn all you need to know about the Kent State Florence Semester program!

 All majors are welcome at Kent State Florence, and if you plan ahead and work with an advisor, the range of courses offered will keep you progressing toward your degree on schedule.
 In addition to all levels of Italian language, you’ll find a variety of courses in many disciplines.
 Course credit is awarded by Kent State University so if you are a Kent State student, there is no need to transfer credits.
 If you are not a Kent State student, the credits can be easily transferred.

-You'll select 4 courses from those offered, earning 12-13 credits depending on your choices.
 All courses are taught in English and meet Monday through Thursday.

 Students are organized through a cohort system.
 Cohorts are based off your current major/plan of study.
 Being in one cohort does not mean that you will not see students from another cohort.
 Some field trips are only offered to certain cohorts.